MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 <sup>1</sup> _The choice of the labels 'Set A' and 'Set P' is meant to evoke the 'Set A' and 'Set B' person markers in Mayan linguistics because they are similar in form and function.
 They were named 'A' for 'agent' and 'P' for 'patient' to be more transparent to anyone who is unfamiliar with Mayan linguistics, as well as to distance Ekhwachil from the Mayan language family._

-## <a name="overview"></a>A. Overview <a href="#table_of_contents">^</a>
+## <a name="overview"></a>A. An overview of Ekhwachil <a href="#table_of_contents">^</a>

-This section is a brief outline of Ekhwachil.

 ### <a name="geographic_demographic"></a>A.B.
 Geographic and demographic information <a href="#table_of_contents">^</a>

-Ekhwachil is one of seven members of the (?) language family, and it is spoken by about 21,000 people on the landmass of (?), which is roughly the size of Nepal. (?) is somewhat distant from other landmasses, and due to this as well the nature of surrounding ocean currents, it has no contact with the outside world as of yet.
+Ekhwachil is one of the languages of the (?) branch of the (?) language family.
+It is spoken by about 17,000 people on the island of (?), which is roughly the size of Sri Lanka. (?) is somewhat distant from other landmasses, and due to this as well the nature of the ocean currents that surround it, it has no contact with the outside world.
+The languages spoken there only have contact with each other, and Ekhwachil in particular has only had long-standing language contact with its closest relative, (?).

+#### A.B.C.
+The name 'Ekhwachil'

+The speakers of Ekhwachil have no unique name for their language; _ekhwachil_ is a shortening of _(?) ekhwachil_, which is broken down below.

+    ??? ekhwachil
+    ???     ekhwa  -chil
+    DEF.SG language-A1PL.IN
+    'Ekhwachil', literally 'our language'

+To a standard speaker of Ekhwachil, who is monolingual and feels a sense of ownership over their language and not others, the use of the definite article and the inclusive possessive suffix together uniquely identify the language.
+As might be expected, when discussing the language with people outside of the speech community, the exclusive possessive suffix is used instead.

+For the sake of brevity, throughout the rest of this work I will be using the term 'Ekhwachil' to refer to both the language itself and members of the ethnolinguistic group that speak it.

+#### A.B.C.
+Culture and lifestyle

+(?)

 ### <a name="overview_of_grammar"></a>A.B.
-Overview of Ekhwachil grammar <a href="#table_of_contents">^</a>
+Overview of typological features <a href="#table_of_contents">^</a>

 This section briefly details the features of the typology of Ekhwachil that make it distinct from other languages.
 These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in later sections.

 #### A.B.C.
 Phonology and morphophonology

-Grey Orcish has 10 vowel phonemes, 7 of them oral and the remaining 3 nasal.
+Grey Orcish has 12 vowel phonemes, 7 of them oral and the remaining 5 nasal.
 The contrast between close-mid and open-mid vowels is neutralized in unstressed syllables.

 <table>
   <tr>